Interdisciplinary Master's Degree Program in Oral Sciences

 How to Apply

-Procedures The application for the MS in Oral Sciences is separate from that completed for the candidate's Advanced Specialty program.
+For those accepted in one of the College's Advanced Specialty programs: The application for the MS in Oral Sciences is separate from that completed for the candidate's Advanced Specialty program.
 An electronic application must be completed through UIC’s online application system.

 The following items must be uploaded by the individual applicant through UIC's application system: